0xPanic/autopwn-ng/README.md

 ## TODO
 	- plant red flags
 	- try users other than root/administrator
-	- possibly script some windows commands
+	- possibly script some windows commands (probably over SMB and just gonna hope)
 	- make RDP multiprocess like SSH is
 	- debug other things that will arise after actually running this once
 	- scrape iseage for hostnames